Adaptive Attribute and Structure Subspace Clustering Network: Conclusion

 \section{Conclusion}

 We presented a novel deep self-expressiveness-based subspace clustering framework.
 Specifically, we first constructed the attribute and structure matrices separately after nonlinearly projecting the raw data into the latent feature space.
 Then, we employed the SE priori to learn affinity graphs from the constructed attribute and structure matrices separately.
 Afterward, we exploited an attention-based strategy to fuse the two learned affinity graphs.
 We quantitatively and qualitatively validated the advantage of the proposed method over eighteen state-of-the-art methods on five commonly-used benchmark datasets.
 In addition, we performed comprehensive ablation studies to validate the effectiveness of the designed modules.
+In the future, we will investigate the potential of our method on large-scale datasets by using the parametric approximation of the self-expressiveness matrices \cite{zhang2021learning}.

+\begin{IEEEbiography}[{ }]{Zhihao Peng} received the B.S. and M.S. degrees in computer science and technology from Guangdong University of Technology, Guangzhou, China, in 2016 and 2019, respectively.
+He is currently pursuing the Ph.D. degree in department of computer science from City University of Hong Kong, SAR, China.